Penistone Folk Festival 2011

 Penistone Folkfest Penistone Folkfest Penistone Folkfest

-The Particiapants
+The Participants

 Penistone's First Annual Folk Festival - 2pm to 8pm, Market Barn, Penistone.
 An (almost) open-air, free event.
 Kicks off with The 'Bus Pass Buskers', also (but not in this order): 'The Monkey' Ukulele Group, Crazy Crow (Irish band), The Yorkshire Chandelier Dance Team, Barnsley Folk Ensemble, Johnny and Prison Didn't Help Boys, Penistone Poetry Group and, er, Morris Dancers.
 Not to worry though, there's a bar by the Huntsman with real ale and special scrumpy cider.
-Also cakes by St Andrew's, a barbeque by Penistone Scouts, refreshments, fake Cornish accents (why always Cornish?), beards and lots of wind.
+Also cakes by St Andrew's, a barbeque by Penistone Scouts, refreshments, Cornish accents (why always Cornish?), beards and lots of wind.
 This event was organised by Carol Bradbury, Penistone Church, Penistone Round Table and an assortment of others.
 Apologies to Chris McShane for leaving him out.
 He was pivotal in organising the performers.

 Back Home Winston Churchill: 'Two things are more difficult than making an after-dinner speech: climbing a wall which is leaning toward you and kissing a girl who is leaning away from you.'